LukeMcCann/Laravel8-Practice/README.md

 If you discover a security vulnerability within Laravel, please send an e-mail to Taylor Otwell via [taylor@laravel.com](mailto:taylor@laravel.com).
 All security vulnerabilities will be promptly addressed.

+## Repository

+This repository is designed for usage as a practice repo.
+It contains examples of common Laravel tasks you may wish to perform, from simple routing to websockets.
+This library will grow over time, to see a specific example, simple check out the branch of interest, each branch will contain only relevant changes to the feature implemented in the branch title.
+Some branches contain basic projects for getting started in certain Laravel aspects.

 ## License

 The Laravel framework is open-sourced software licensed under the [MIT license](https://opensource.org/licenses/MIT).